Azède Jean-Pierre

-Azède Jean-Pierre is a Haitian-American fashion designer known for her innovative designs and contributions to the fashion industry.
-She is the founder of the Azède Jean-Pierre label, which has garnered international acclaim and has been showcased at prestigious fashion weeks in New York and Paris.
+Azède Jean-Pierre is an American fashion designer.
+She is the founder of the Azède Jean-Pierre label and AJP Consulting.

 Early life and education

 Azède Jean-Pierre grew up in Atlanta, Georgia.
-Jean-Pierre developed a keen interest in fashion at a young age, supported by Atlanta Mayor Shirley Franklin, who provided her with a scholarship to the Savannah College of Art and Design (SCAD).
-Jean-Pierre also designed a dress for Mayor Franklin for the Mayor's Mask Ball during her junior year at SCAD.
-She later attended the Institut Français de la Mode in Paris, earning a Master of Arts certificate with a specialization in Knitwear.
+Her interest in fashion was supported by Atlanta Mayor Shirley Franklin, who provided her with a scholarship to the Savannah College of Art and Design (SCAD).
+Jean-Pierre also designed a dress for Franklin for the Mayor's Mask Ball during her junior year at SCAD.
+She later attended the Institut Français de la Mode in Paris, earning a Master of Arts degree with a specialization in Knitwear.